ConPaaS-team/conpaas/docs/internals.rst

 Integrating the new service with the frontend
 =============================================

-So far there is no easy way to add a new frontend service.
+So far, there is no easy way to add a new frontend service.
 Each service may require distinct graphical elements.
-In this section we explain how to create the web frontend page for a service.
+In this section, we explain how to create the web frontend page for a service.

 Manager states